Madter6187/Long-Spear/README.md

 # Long-Spear
 My Game source code

-I would not give any artworks, animations or sprites because it is my work and it has copyright and I don't want to get annoying when someone stole my arts.
+I would not give any artworks, animations or sprites(except free artworks I get from itch.io) because it is my work and it has copyright and I don't want to get annoying when someone stole my arts.

 Background : https://free-game-assets.itch.io/nature-landscapes-free-pixel-art